 All posts by admin

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Go vote.
+For He alone is worthy!
 And let’s experience the love and power of God together.

 Share this webpage: Facebooktwitterpinterestlinkedin

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Behold the wonder of change.
+Let in the light.
 And let’s experience the love and power of God together.

 Share this webpage: Facebooktwitterpinterestlinkedin